 In accordance with its licensing agreement, the School is to pay KIPP an annual fee of 1% of the per-pupil tuition.
-KIPP's operating committee has elected to charge the School a fee of \$30,000 per fiscal year.
+KIPP's operating committee has elected to charge the School a fee of \$30,000 per fiscal year, which is included in business services in the accompanying statement of activities.